Jekplex/AmongUsDriver/README.md

 Here you can change the prefix if you would like.
 Most people should leave “token2” blank.
 I’ve used it to be able to develop the bot on a different discord app while having the main bot still running and live for people to use.
 Note: To do this, you’ll have to change the “configJson.token” in Program.cs under Discord Config to “configJson.token2” (For advanced users).

+Step 1.5: Simply be able to work in the .Net framework.

+.Net Core 3.1 seems to work fine.
+So try that or greater.

 Step 2: You’ll need to add some DSharpPlus packages from SlimGet.
 (>= 4.0.0-nightly-00725)